david-cako/cako.io-cli/readme.md

 # cako.io cli
-A command line interface for archiving and locally serving pages from cako.io.
+A command line interface for archiving and serving pages from cako.io.

 ## Usage:
 ```